 Private halls of residence

-University towns have lots of other accommodation options, including private halls of residence.
-These are like normal halls of residence, but aren't owned by the course provider.
+Private halls are like normal halls of residence but aren't owned by the uni.
 They're usually part of a UK-wide chain of purpose-built student accommodation.
-You could be living with students who don't go to the same uni as you.
+Sometimes this means you could be living with students who don't go to the same uni as you.
 They also sometimes have other options like studio flats available, although they’re more expensive.